December 30, 2023 in Technical6 minutes

 To load GRUB menu, you can use shortcuts (refer here), but that did not work for me so I will use another method which will show GRUB menu every time the system boots.

-We can use nano to edit the GRUB menu configuration file.
+to edit the GRUB menu configuration file.

-Edit GRUB_TIMEOUT_STYLE variable and GRUB_TIMEOUT variable to the value above so that the menu will appear when the system boots.
+variable to the value above so that the menu will appear when the system boots.

-💡 You can put any value you prefer for GRUB_TIMEOUT other than 0.
+other than 0.
 If you put 30, it means it will be timed out after 30 seconds and continue booting the system if you left the menu unselected.

 Once done editing, run the command above to update the configuration.
 Then, restart the machine to load GRUB menu.

-Once GRUB menu loaded, choose Advanced options for Ubuntu.
+Once GRUB menu loaded, choose Advanced options for Ubuntu

 Then select the kernel version that we would like it to load.